 But with a travel medical plan, you may not be able to get coverage for pre-existing medical conditions, often defined as ailments you had in the six months to three years before you purchased your policy.
 Under many comprehensive plans, it’s possible to secure such coverage if you buy a policy in a set time frame—often within 10 to 21 days of your initial trip payment.

-Call our office if you have questions about Travel Insurance or visit our Travel page at http://www.insuranceconnectionusa.com/travel-and-legal-insurance-texas/ or call 940-382-4700.
+Call our office at 940-382-4700 if you have questions about Travel Insurance or visit our Travel Insurance page.